How we're working during coronavirus

-Since the start of the coronavirus pandemic, we’ve been committed to supplying your essential water and wastewater services while doing all we can to keep communities and colleagues safe.
-We’ve had to make a few changes, and we’re grateful for your support and patience when things have taken a little longer than usual.
+Throughout the pandemic, we’ve remained committed to supplying essential water and wastewater services.
+We've been doing all we can to keep people safe during this time.
+We made some changes, and we’re grateful for your support and patience when things have taken a little longer than usual.

-If you’re medically dependent on water or you have restricted mobility, our teams can give you extra help during situations where you’ve no water supply by delivering water to you.
+If you’re medically dependent on water or you have restricted mobility, our teams can provide extra support.
+During situations where you have no water supply, they can help by delivering water to you.
 If you’d like to register to receive extra support from us, you can sign up to our priority services register.